HAJITH-M/Linux-Commands/readme.md

 * **`ls filename*`** – Lists all files that **start with "filename"**.

 * **`ls *filename`** – Lists all files that **end with "filename"**.

+* **`ls -a`** – Lists all files, including hidden files (those starting with a dot .).
+              - Useful for revealing files like .bashrc, .gitignore, or .env.

 * **`ls -ld <dirname>`** – Shows **detailed info** about a directory without listing its contents.